This is our page on clinical trials for chronic fatigue syndrome,

 is administered by asking the patient to perform simple movements (ex.

-extending their arm to show if there is any hyperextension).
 Participants between ages 20 and 60 who are believed to have FMS who have signs/symptoms of FMS are needed.
 In

 addition to a consent form for general participation, permission must